 Racing cars is an international sport, and there are numerous car racing events going on around the world each year.
-It was not always like that, though.
 At the beginning, car races were a very intimate sport, especially when it comes to the most famous car races in the world.
 Most of these races were set up and organized by the racers themselves, who had a passion for racing and speed.

-We cover everything, from the history of the race to the current status of the cars that race today.
+We cover everything, from the history of the car races to the current status of the cars that race today.
 We have extensive coverage of the 24 Hours of Le Mans, the Formula One, the Indianapolis 500 and many more.
-The biggest races in the world, the most epic races, they’re all right here.
+The biggest car races in the world, the most epic races, they’re all right here.

 The Le Mans is a 24-hour endurance race that takes place each year on the Circuit de la Sarthe, a closed-off public road circuit just outside the town of Le Mans, France.
 Every year, the Le Mans hosts a number of different races, including endurance races for sports cars, touring cars, and GT cars, as well as open-wheel races, motorcycle races, drag races, and kart races.